 - Project GO

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
+Study abroad is an important part of undergraduate education in an increasingly interconnected world.

-Anthropology students often attend a field school in Belize.
+Anthropology students often attend field schools overseen by faculty members.
 The Office of Overseas Study provides you with this and other opportunities to study abroad, design an individualized overseas research program, and obtain credits that apply towards your major.

 The Undergraduate Linguistics Club, UnderLings, gives students a chance to plan and lead events, connecting with professional linguists at IUB and other colleges and universities.